woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - Which classroom is [Orientation - General Orientation Course for International Students](course)
 - What is the classroom for [Sosiaalipsykologia](course)
 - Which room is [Transcultural perspectives in developing media education](course)
-- I'd like to find [Matemaattiset aineet - Koulugeometria - 2 vsk(course)
+- I'd like to find [Matemaattiset aineet - Koulugeometria - 2 vsk](course)
 - Where can I find [Business Writing](course)
 - [Tutkielmapiiri](course) place
 - [Social Constructionism](course) where